-- Call sign

-- MMSI no.
+- MMSI no. TCPA

 - Name of vessel

-- TCPA

 - Speed over the ground

 - Course over the ground

 - CPA

 A maximum of 200 targets can be displayed, in the order in which they are received.
 Connection to a Class A or B AIS transponder is required.